laughingclouds/laughingclouds/README.md

 <a href="https://discord.com/users/421318588574728192" target="_blank" rel="noopener noreferrer"><img title="laughingclouds" src="https://img.icons8.com/?size=100&id=30998&format=png&color=000000" width="50" /></a>
 </p>

-> If you get the sudden urge to hire me, here's my [resume](https://github.com/laughingclouds/laughingclouds/tree/public-resume).
+> ~If you get the sudden urge to hire me, here's my [resume](https://github.com/laughingclouds/laughingclouds/tree/public-resume).~
+>
+> I'm preparing for masters, so no joining any organizations for the time being.
 >
 > Also feel free to check out my projects $\downarrow\downarrow$